DanilaBerezin/Shroom-Ventures/README.md

 Or modify the value of `PLATFORM` in the `config.mk` file and set it to `MSYS` and then run

     make release

+### Credits

+Gabby Falkowski - All the drawn art is made by her Background music - Epic background orchestral music.
+Fairytale World Emily.
+Hip-Hop ver. by White_Records.